 What’s next for Uconnect?

-The next big step forward for Uconnect is coming soon.
-Uconnect 5 will roll out to new FCA vehicles, beginning with the 2021 Chrysler Pacifica, in Fall 2020.
-More vehicles will follow shortly after, but the real news is the leap in functionality and flexibility that the new system will bring to the company’s vehicles.
-Uconnect 5 will run on Android, which means a whole world of possibilities just opened up for the system.
-Users will be able to update with over-the-air deliveries, just like they do with their Android smartphones, and they’ll be able to set up six different user profiles to deliver the right experience to the right people.
+FCA is rolling out a new version of Uconnect across its range, beginning with the 2021 Chrysler Pacifica.
+More vehicles will follow soon, but the real news is the leap in functionality and flexibility that the next-generation system brings.
+Uconnect 5 runs on Android, which means a whole world of possibilities just opened up for the system.
+Users can update with over-the-air deliveries, just like they do with their Android smartphones, and they can set up six different user profiles to deliver the right experience to the right people.

 The new system also supports wireless Apple CarPlay and Android Auto, as well as Alexa-on-Demand.
 Up to two devices can be connected at the same time using Bluetooth.
 If you have an Alexa-powered device at home, you can remotely set climate controls and other vehicle options from inside your house.
 The system’s natural voice functionality also lets users change the temperature and other settings hands-free.

 - What is Uconnect?
 Here’s everything you need to know about the popular system

 - The best infotainment systems for 2020